 Sacramento Nursing Home Abuse Lawyer

 It is heartbreaking to discover that a vulnerable elderly loved one is being abused by the very place that should give him or her the best care.
-But even at the very best nursing homes, neglect and abuse can happen.
-If a facility is understaffed or poorly regulated, it is easy for things to slip through the cracks, but this negligence is unacceptable.
+But even at the very best nursing homes, elder neglect and abuse can happen.
+If a care facility is understaffed or poorly regulated, it is easy for things to slip through the cracks, but this negligence is unacceptable.

-A nursing home resident and his or her family may have one of several types of claims against a nursing home that is complicit in the physical, sexual, emotional, or financial abuse of that resident.
-An elder abuse case may apply to residents over the age of 65, while neglect and negligent hiring also provide grounds for civil claims.
+A nursing home resident and his or her family members may have one of several types of claims against a nursing home that is complicit in the physical, sexual, emotional, or financial abuse of that resident.
+An elder abuse case may apply to residents over the age of 65, while nursing home neglect and negligent hiring also provide grounds for civil claims.

 A Sacramento nursing home abuse lawyer helps by holding the nursing home accountable for its negligence.
 He or she also works to negotiate a fair settlement with insurance companies, demanding compensation for the family’s material and intangible losses.
 Finally, an attorney can help assure that the state files criminal charges against any parties who commit abuse.
-Our Sacramento injury attorneys have the qualities needed to pursue nursing home abuse suits successfully:
+Our Sacramento nursing home abuse attorneys have the qualities needed to pursue nursing home abuse suits successfully: